 Doctor: “By the way, did I mention it also travels in time?”

-According to fandom (confirmed by the later Doctor Who books), the Doctor just went back in time to be in all those pictures Clive uncovered.
+Cue the legions of fans guessing what might have happened in the few seconds the Doctor was gone.
+I personally like the idea that the Doctor just went back in time to be in all those pictures Clive showed Rose.
 Hmmm... the doctor should really come up with a phrase to describe how wibbly and wobbly time can be....

 With the deal suitably sealed, Rose says goodbye to her boyfriend.